Install Drupal Themes and Modules Using Drush on Ubuntu 18.04

 1. Familiarize yourself with our Getting Started guide and complete the steps for setting your Linode’s hostname and timezone.

-2. Follow our Securing Your Server guide to create a standard user account, harden SSH access, remove unnecessary network services and create firewall rules for your web server; you may need to make additional firewall exceptions for your specific application.
+2. Follow our Securing Your Server guide to create a standard user account, harden SSH access, and create firewall rules for your web server; you may need to make additional firewall exceptions for your specific application.

 Note